 The purchase of our information system involves a significant financial commitment by our clients.
 At the same time, the healthcare industry faces significant financial pressures that could adversely affect overall spending on healthcare information technology and services.
 For example, the economic recession in 2007-2009 and continued decrease in availability of credit to hospitals, combined with actual and potential further reductions in federal and state funding for Medicare and Medicaid, has caused hospitals to reduce, eliminate or postpone information technology related and other spending.
-To the extent spending for healthcare information technology and services, as well as the prices we charge, could be adversely affected.
+To the extent spending for healthcare information technology and services declines or increases slower than we anticipate, demand for our products and services, as well as the prices we charge, could be adversely affected.
 Accordingly, we cannot assure you that we will be able to increase or maintain our revenues or our revenue growth rate.